-When performing link weight prediction, many literatures propose to use Pearson's correlation coefficient and root-mean-square error as evaluation metrics, however, according to the idea proposed in \cite{liu2023self}, they have practically equal evaluative power, and in order to save the paper's length, we choose only RMSE to measure the model's prediction performance.
+In the literature of link weight prediction, researchers usually employ Pearson's correlation coefficient and root-mean-square error (RMSE) as evaluation metrics.
+However, it has been pointed out that the two metrics have practically equal evaluative power~\cite{liu2023self}.
+Therefore, we choose only RMSE to measure the prediction performance.
+The definition of RMSE is